Table Question Answering in the Era of Large Language Models: A Comprehensive Survey of Tasks, Methods, and Evaluation: Introduction

-\textbf{Comparing with Existing Surveys.} Most prior surveys on TQA or tabular reasoning focus solely on textual tables \cite{ijcai2022p761, jin2022surveytablequestionanswering, Zhang2024ASO, Fang2024LargeLM, Ren2025DeepLW}.
-Among those covering both image and textual tables, \citet{wu2025tabulardataunderstandingllms} concentrate on table representations and related tasks, without discussing modeling approaches, while \citet{tian2025realworldtableagentscapabilities} emphasize agentic setups and overlooks fine-tuning methods.
-Crucially, existing surveys do not provide any overview of TQA task setups, nor do they cover recent advances and emerging themes in the LLM era, such as reinforcement learning, interpretability, and novel evaluation paradigms.
-Appendix~\ref{compare_survey} presents a detailed comparison.
-To our knowledge, this is the first survey dedicated to TQA in the LLM era, offering timely coverage of contemporary challenges and opportunities.
+\paragraph{\textbf{Comparing with Existing Surveys.}} Most prior surveys relevant to TQA focus solely on textual tables \cite{ijcai2022p761,jin2022surveytablequestionanswering,Zhang2024ASO,fang2024largelanguagemodelsllmstabular,Ren2025DeepLW,XU2026114459}.
+Among those addressing both textual and image tables, \citet{wu2025tabulardataunderstandingllms} concentrate on table representations without discussing modeling approaches, while \citet{tian2025realworldtableagentscapabilities} emphasize agentic setups and overlook fine-tuning methods.
+Crucially, no existing survey provides an overview of TQA task setups or covers LLM-era advances such as reinforcement learning, interpretability, and novel evaluation paradigms (see detailed comparisons in Appendix~\ref{compare_survey}). \paragraph{\textbf{Scope.}} We include both TQA and table fact verification (TFV), in which models must determine if a given statement is valid based on tabular data.
+TFV can be reformulated as TQA \cite{lu-etal-2023-scitab}.
+We also incorporate Text-to-SQL datasets where applicable, as SQL queries can produce final answers.
+Our survey covers 277 papers published mostly after 2022, when LLMs were used.
+Details on the collection and paper statistics are in Appendix~\ref{survey_detail}. \paragraph{\textbf{Structure.}} Section~\ref{sec:task_dimensions} outlines TQA task setups and benchmarks.
+Section~\ref{sec:Modeling_challenges} presents modeling approaches grouped by challenge.
+Section~\ref{sec:evaluation} reviews evaluation methodologies, and Section~\ref{sec:discussions} discusses emerging topics and future research directions.

-\textbf{Scope.} We include work on both TQA and table fact verification (TFV), as TFV can be reformulated into TQA settings \cite{lu-etal-2023-scitab}.
-We also consider datasets from Text-to-SQL research, since they can serve as TQA benchmarks.
-As our survey focuses on (M)LLM-based TQA, and the most recent TQA survey \cite{jin2022surveytablequestionanswering} was published in 2022, we primarily collect modeling papers published since 2022.
-In total, we review 215 papers, with details of our collection methodology and statistics provided in Appendix \ref{survey_detail}.